177 Comments

 This was such a brilliant post!
 I’ve been thinking along similar lines, yet I’ve struggled to find the right words to express my ideas clearly.
 Please keep writing! you make me a more thoughtful, more reflective thinker.

-Sue Leather's avatar
+Sue Leather | Author's avatar

 Very well argued.
 Nuanced and brave.
 The only objection I have is that your essays keep distracting me from the important task of writing fiction.